15 Types of Gnats We All Wish Would Buzz Off [Identification Guide]

 15 Types of Gnats

-Gnats are always around us.
+Gnats are always around us, even though the adult gnat lifespan is around two weeks.
+They just reproduce with such a fast life cycle.
 But they enter your houses habitually only during the cold months, so watch out when it's winter.
 Here are all the gnat types that you should look out for.

 These gnats have a tiny yellowish body.
 They are only a third of the proportions of a common house fly, so they are pretty easy to see.

 You are most likely to see fruit flies in fruits and veggies; hence, its name.
 But you might also see them in your bathroom as well.

 Don't be surprised if you do.
 Even though there aren't any fruits in the bathroom, drains, trash bins, and any types of mops may attract these fruit flies.

 You see, these flies don't come to the fruit in particular.
 They are attracted to fermenting matter.
 Therefore, overripe fruit, moist warm corners in the bathroom or kitchen, and even sweet drinks are magnetic to fruit flies.